-Managing applications used to be straightforward, with only a handful of applications for IT staff to monitor and maintain.
-But the last decade of rapid technological advancement has changed this.
-A confluence of factors, from corporate mergers and acquisitions (M&A) to edge computing, has led to an explosion of new applications.
+Managing applications used to be straightforward, with only a handful of applications for IT staff to monitor and maintain, but the last decade of rapid technological advancement has made this more complex.
+A confluence of factors, from corporate mergers and acquisitions (M&A) to cloud services, edge computing and many others, has led to an explosion of new application designs and technologies.
 Today, most major companies manage a vast and diverse portfolio of applications, and these organizations need new solutions to integrate data and functionality across that portfolio.

-For IT personnel, a ballooning application portfolio equates to added - often overwhelming - complexity.
-As teams struggle to keep up with demand, insufficiently managed applications can create a host of problems, including wasted costs and resources, technical debt, stifled productivity, and security and compliance failures.
+For IT personnel, a ballooning application portfolio equates to added, and often overwhelming, complexity.

+As teams struggle to keep up with demand, insufficiently managed applications can create a host of problems, including wasted costs and resources, technical debt, stifled productivity, an inability to update critical infrastructure, and security and compliance failures.
 It leaves CIOs under constant pressure to streamline and optimize the company's application portfolio.
 It's a daunting blend of responsibilities rolled into one job description.
 Effective application management entails not only maintaining and supporting the company's core systems but also identifying and driving adoption of new, more powerful applications while phasing out redundant or outdated applications.
 And every piece of the puzzle is expected to fit neatly into the bigger picture, integrating seamlessly and working harmoniously with the business.

 Achieving order and balance amid the chaos of a sprawling application portfolio can be a constant battle.
 But there are ways to take back control and, in doing so, heighten overall business performance.
-This paper takes a deeper look at what's driving complexity and discusses a modern and sophisticated approach to make application management simpler and more effective.
+This paper takes a deeper look at what's driving complexity and discusses a modern and sophisticated approach to making application management simpler and more effective.